 In this article, we’re going to cover:

-You can invite someone as a guest into your Process Street organization, to work on a specific task, a set of tasks or a whole checklist.
-This is especially useful if there’s only a small part of a process that you’d like someone to complete, or if they are only occasionally required to complete a specific task.
-The good news is that you don’t have to pay for guests’ access, as you’re allowed 5 guests per paid member of your organization, helping you focus your budget on the places where you need it the most.
+You can invite someone as a Guest (External) into your Process Street organization, to work on a specific task, a set of tasks or a whole Workflow run.
+This is especially useful if there’s only a small part of a process that you’d like someone to complete, or if they are only occasionally required to complete a specific process.

-Let’s look at a couple of examples of how you might work with guests.
+Let’s look at a couple of examples of how you might work with Guests (External).

 You’ve completed a purchase order from a vendor and you need your bookkeeper to action some of the steps in your Accounts Payable process.
-Your bookkeeper doesn’t need everyday access to Process Street, and you’ve previously added them as a guest to your organization.
-You can assign them to the tasks you need them to complete once the checklist has been run, or you can assign them to the whole checklist and ask them to fill out the specific tasks you need.
+Your bookkeeper doesn’t need everyday access to Process Street, and you’ve previously added them as a Guest (External) to your organization.
+You can assign them to the tasks you need them to complete once the Workflow has been run, or you can assign them to the whole Workflow run and ask them to fill out all the tasks.

-Pro Tip: You can use Stop Tasks on our Standard plan, to only send notifications to the bookkeeper when the previous task has been checked off.
-This means they are able to come in and complete their tasks at the time you need them.
+Pro Tip: You can use Stop Tasks to only send notifications to the bookkeeper when the previous task has been checked off.
+This means they can come in and complete their tasks at the time you need them.

 You’re a property manager with a busy schedule and you’ve heard that your maintenance contact has completed some work at one of your owners’ properties.
-Keeping the owner up to date with everything that’s been done is crucial to maintaining your relationship, so you need your maintenance person to submit details of the work undertaken, with photos and videos so that you can pass these on.
-You run a maintenance report checklist, where all these details can be uploaded, and assign your maintenance person to that checklist so that they have ownership of the process.
+Keeping the owner up to date with everything that’s been done is crucial to maintaining your relationship, so you need your maintenance person to submit details of the work undertaken, with photos and videos so that you can pass these on to the owner.
+You run a maintenance report Workflow, where all these details can be uploaded, and assign your maintenance person to the Workflow run so that they have ownership of the process.
 You can also communicate with them via the comments field at the bottom of each task.

-Creating a share link from either a template or a checklist, lets you share them with someone from outside of your organization.
-The great thing about using share links is, that whoever you’re sharing with doesn’t need a Process Street account, to either run a checklist from your template or to fill in and complete that checklist.
+Creating a share link from either a Workflow or a Workflow run, lets you share them with someone from outside of your organization.
+The great thing about using share links is, that whoever you’re sharing with doesn’t even need a Process Street account, to either run a Workflow or to fill in and complete that workflow run.

 The person you’ve shared with completes their work anonymously, and you can track what progress they’ve made, or what files they’ve uploaded, in your Reports tab.
 Guests (Anonymous) are free, and unlimited so you can share your Workflows anonymously with as many people as you need.

 Let’s run through some use cases where you might use Share Links.